-An emergency fund is an amount of money you have saved and set aside to pay for any emergency that may occur (e.g. unexpected expenses).
+An emergency fund is an amount of money you have saved and set aside to pay for any emergency that may occur (e.g., unexpected expenses).
 It is the proverbial financial safety net.
-The way you define an emergency is really up to you, but there is a basic financial rule of thumb.
-That rule is this: do not spend your emergency fund on anything that doesn’t fall under the true emergency category.
+How you define an emergency is really up to you, but there is an essential financial rule of thumb.
+That rule is this: do not spend your emergency fund on anything that doesn’t fall under the actual emergency category.
 It isn’t a windfall account.
-It is to be used ONLY for unplanned major events in your life that, when they occur, could put your financial health in serious jeopardy.
+It is to be used ONLY for unplanned significant events in your life that, when they occur, could put your financial health in serious jeopardy.

 Why You Need an Emergency Fund

-Financial planners always think about their monetary future.
-Whether it is keeping on top of their credit score or how much money they need to retire.
+Financial planners always consider their monetary future, whether it is keeping on top of their credit score or how much money they need to retire.
 For some, the idea of building an emergency fund that you may or may not need might be frustrating.
 Why not use that money to help you in your current situation instead?

 Top 3 Reasons Why You Need an Emergency Fund

-- No matter what form it takes, a crisis will happen to you at some point.
+- A crisis can include unexpected bills, unforeseen car or home repairs, or a medical emergency.
+No matter what form it takes, a crisis will happen to you at some point.
 It will also require a lot of money from you when it happens.
 A crisis doesn’t care whether you have the funds to pay for it or not.

 - If you’re like most American families, you’re already living paycheck to paycheck.
 A crisis might push you over the cliff into financial ruin.